Green Interview: Jeff Chase, VP of Sustainability, Freeman

 JC: Part of going forward is recognizing that the client and the culture of our industry are changing.
 As younger people are coming out of college and becoming the new managers of trade shows or managers of their company’s booth at shows, they’re all saying they want green materials and they want you to reduce the environmental footprint of the show, so there’s a lot of competitive advantage in going with sustainable practices.
 We received the global ISO 20121 certification and we’ve noticed that a lot of people are asking more and more about the ISO and APEX standards, so it’s very important that we have that as a general service contractor.
 In addition, operating sustainably benefits efficiencies in other areas of our business.

-TSNN: Where are we now in the green events movement and what are you seeing with the shows Freeman helps produce?
+TSNN: Where are we now in the sustainable events movement and what are you seeing with the shows Freeman helps produce?

 JC: More clients and trade show managers are asking us to help them find ways to make their shows greener while also looking to give something back to the local community where they hold their event.
 We’re a global company now, so we’re seeing differences in Europe, Asia, North America and South America, different things happening in different scenarios but at the same time, everybody is focusing on being more environmentally friendly.
 It really is the Paris Climate changes that all these countries adopted, so we’re seeing some of these things trickling down into our day-to-day work on a global scale.
 I believe that the industry must pay attention to this and that a decade from now it’s going to be almost a standard practice that you have to pay attention not just to what you do at a show but also what you leave behind as a footprint from your show.